 Decision fatigue is an all-too-real concern for online shoppers.
-Fortunately, category filters can help shoppers narrow down their options and find what they’re looking for – even if they don’t know exactly what they want yet.
+Fortunately, category filters help shoppers narrow down options and find what they’re looking for – even if they don’t know exactly what they want yet.

-Category filters, also known as facets and product filters, are an ecommerce navigation tool that enable shoppers to narrow down the products they see on category pages based on specific criteria.
+Category filters, also known as facets and product filters, are an ecommerce navigation tool that enables shoppers to narrow down the products they see on category pages based on specific criteria.
 These filters usually include attributes like size, color, and brand, but can also be customized for the types of products you sell.

-They help shoppers narrow down options by criteria like size, color, and brand, filters eliminate the need to scroll through dozens of irrelevant products and reduce distractions on the path to purchase.
+They help shoppers narrow down options by criteria such as size, color, and brand.
+These filters eliminate the need to scroll through irrelevant products and reduce distractions on the path to purchase.

-Here’s how to take advantage of filters to help shoppers find what they want faster, and encourage them to complete the checkout process.
+Here’s how to take advantage of filters to help shoppers find what they want faster and encourage them to complete the checkout process.

-1. Use the Goldilocks principle when setting up filter options
+1. Use the Goldilocks Principle

 Borsheims makes faceted filtering intuitive in their ring builder by including images in the category filter options to help shoppers distinguish between different ring settings.

-3. Hide irrelevant filters
+3. Hide Irrelevant Filters